taken from the south side of the barn and shows the area where the does enter their side of the barn. This area has about

 This helps keep the feeders clean although occasionally a doe will manage to mess in a trough.
 It must be difficult

 to manage this feat!
-The old pygmy goats can go into an area under the barn steps to eat and have low feeders.
+The kids can go into an area under the barn steps to eat and have low feeders.
+The does

-The does can be fed from inside and no one has to go in with a bucket and be trampled.
-The milking does enter the center
+can be fed from inside and no one has to go in with a bucket and be trampled.
+The milking does enter the center of the

-of the barn through a gate from this area and then head on to the milk room.
-Most of them know their names and come
+barn through a gate from this area and then head on to the milk room.
+Most of them know their names and come in when

-in when called although a few does always go first, no matter what!
-They exit the milk room into the pasture and head
+called although a few does always go first, no matter what!
+They exit the milk room into the pasture and head to the

-to the hay feeders in an older barn.
+hay feeders in an older barn.
 The bedding in this area is a mixture of pine shavings and cedar shavings.
+This

-This seems to really help with flies and gnats in the summer and there is a ceiling fan in one area to help move the air about.
+seems to really help with flies and gnats in the summer and there are two ceiling fans to help move the air about.

 with a shovel.
 The hay barn is bedded with grass hay and the kidding pens are bedded with straw when available and grass